dsouzajude/xFlow/README.md

 xFlow Requirements (and roadmap):
 =================================
 - Integration with github (so we can download the lambda function from there given the link)
-- Lambda functions can subscribe to events
-- Lambda functions can publish events
 - Monitoring around lambda functions
 - Centralized Logging (or ability to route logs) to log server
-- Tracking execution in a workflow (via unique `execution_id` which is common to all steps in the workflow)
 - CI/ CD for lambda functions